Live Aid: Official Live Aid DVD

 An official four-disc DVD set of the Live Aid concerts was released on 8 November 2004.
 A premiere to launch the new DVD was held on 7 November and shown in DTS surround sound featuring a short compilation of the four-disc set.
 The screening was held at the Odeon Cinema in Kensington, London and included guests such as Brian May, Anita Dobson, Roger Taylor, Bob Geldof and partner Jean Marie, Annie Lennox, Midge Ure, Michael Buerk, Gary Kemp and The Darkness.
-Other theatrical premieres were held in Zurich, Milan, Rome, Vienna, Hamburg and Berlin.
+Other theatrical premieres were held in Zürich, Milan, Rome, Vienna, Hamburg and Berlin.
 A 52-minute compilation was later released as a limited edition DVD in July 2005 titled 20 Years Ago Today: Live Aid.
 The box set contains 10-hour partial footage of the 16-hour length concert.
 The DVD was produced by Geldof's company, Woodcharm Ltd., and distributed by Warner Music Vision.
-The DVD has since been out of print and no longer available in stores.
-The decision to finally release it was taken by Bob Geldof nearly 20 years after the original concerts, after he found a number of unlicensed copies of the concert on the Internet.
+The DVD has since been out of print and is no longer available in stores.
+The decision to finally release it was taken by Bob Geldof nearly 20 years after the original concerts after he found a number of unlicensed copies of the concert on the Internet.

 The most complete footage that exists is used from the BBC source, and this was the main source of the DVD.
-During production on the official DVD, MTV lent Woodcharm Ltd. their B-roll and alternate camera footage where MTV provided extra footage of the Philadelphia concert (where ABC had erased the tapes from the command of Bob Geldof).
+During production of the official DVD, MTV lent Woodcharm Ltd. their B-roll and alternate camera footage where MTV provided extra footage of the Philadelphia concert (where ABC had erased the tapes from the command of Bob Geldof).
 Songs that were not originally interrupted with advertisements were also used on the official DVD.

-Working from the BBC and MTV footage, several degrees of dramatic licence were taken, to release the concert on DVD.
+Working from the BBC and MTV footage, several degrees of dramatic licence were taken to release the concert on DVD.
 Many songs had their soundtracks altered for the DVD release, mainly in sequences where there were originally microphone problems.
 In one of those instances, Paul McCartney had re-recorded his failed vocals for "Let It Be" in a studio the day after the concert (14 July 1985).
-Beatles biographer Keith Badman explains, "because of what happened, he decided to re-record his vocals for any future film of the concert.
+Beatles' biographer Keith Badman explains: "because of what happened, he decided to re-record his vocals for any future film of the concert.
 That's the version you'll hear when the DVD comes out."
 Also, in the US finale, the original USA for Africa studio track for "We Are the World" was overlaid in places where the microphone was absent (consequently, it includes the vocals of Kenny Rogers and James Ingram, two artists who did not even take part in Live Aid).